 Skip to content

 Pennsylvania’s aquatic habitats play a critical role in the Lake Erie, Delaware, and Susquehanna watersheds.
 We share ecological and economic challenges, like the proliferation of invasive species, with neighboring states and provinces; Thus, understanding the interconnectedness of these ecosystems and watersheds is essential.
-Pennsylvania Sea Grant coordinates initiatives, and develops programming, trainings, and resources to address invasive species through every step in the invasion pathway: prevention, early detection, rapid response, and control and management.
+Pennsylvania Sea Grant coordinates initiatives and develops programming, trainings, and resources to address aquatic invasive species through every step in the invasion pathway: prevention, early detection, rapid response, and control and management.
+We also lead efforts to identify and manage invasive plant species within the Lake Erie watershed.

 Terrestrial Invasive Species Projects